 Many of us have heard casual comments, often intended as jokes, about stalking.
 We frequently hear the phrase "Facebook stalking" and hear people say "Are you stalking me?" when we coincidentally run into them.
 While legitimate instances of stalking can involve social media or following someone, we seldom hear people speaking about stalking in our daily lives in a serious manner.
 As a result of this, many people are aware that stalking occurs but don't recognize what it is or how dangerous it can be.

 Additionally, individuals who share their fear that they are being stalked can often feel like people don't believe them or like people make light of their situation and brush it off.
 With this is mind, it is important to examine and understand the various forms stalking can take and the extreme danger that is present in any situation involving stalking.
-According to the Department of Justice, stalking can include:
+According to the National Domestic Violence Hotline, stalking can include:

-- Repeatedly leaving or sending victim unwanted items, presents or flowers.
+- Leaving you unwanted items, gifts or flowers.

 Stalking victimization is very real and very dangerous — not something to be joked about or shrugged off.
-The facts listed below, gathered by researchers and the Stalking Resource Center, illustrate the seriousness of the crime:
+The facts listed below, gathered by researchers and the Stalking Prevention, Awareness and Resource Center, illustrate the seriousness of the crime:

 - 46% of stalking victims fear not knowing what will happen next (Baum et al., 2009.
 "Stalking Victimization in the United States."
 BJS.)

 - 1 in 7 stalking victims move as a result of their victimization.
 (Baum et al.)

 - The prevalence of anxiety, insomnia, social dysfunction and severe depression is much higher among stalking victims than the general population, especially if the stalking involves being followed or having one's property destroyed.
 (Eric Blauuw et al. "The Toll of Stalking," Journal of Interpersonal Violence 17, no. 1, 2002:50-63.)